kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 The demultiplexor circuit has $$n$$ different output wires.
 Their type is not quite $$\mathit{Payload}$$; each wire may contain a value of type $$\mathit{Payload}$$ or, if it has not been selected, it may contain "no information" of type $$1$$.

-To express the set of values that each belong to exactly one of the disjoint sets $$\mathit{Payload}$$ or $$1$$ we need to use the *sum* set theoretic operation, which is not as well known as its evil twin the Cartesian product.
+To express the set of values that each belong to exactly one of the disjoint sets $$\mathit{Payload}$$ or $$1$$ we need to use a set theoretic operation called the *sum*, which is not as well known as its evil twin the Cartesian product.

 > **Definition** Given sets $$X$$ and $$Y$$, their sum $$X + Y$$ is defined as
 >